Login

 If you’re reviewing a product or doing a product demo, adding prices in lower thirds can help increase conversions and boost sales – especially if you’re offering them a discount.

-When it comes to using lower thirds creatively, don’t be afraid to experiment and take risks.
+Don’t be afraid to experiment and take risks when using lower thirds.
 Think outside the box and consider how text and graphics can be used to make your video message hit home.

-The examples above should provide some inspiration, but you can always invent innovative new ways to use lower thirds.
+The examples above should inspire, but you can always invent innovative ways to use lower thirds.
 If you want to try something radical, consider variant testing your video to see if the audience responds.

-Find out how you can make engaging lower this with Viddyoze here.
+Find out how you can make lower thirds with Viddyoze.